 A simple comparison of rent-to-own and lease-to-own agreements.

-Regardless of the label someone puts on it, most of these plans in Ontario are built from two separate pieces of paper.
-One is the lease, which sets out the rent, the term and the everyday responsibilities.
-That part is usually treated like any other residential tenancy and is subject to the Residential Tenancies Act.
-The second piece is the option to purchase or purchase agreement, which sets the price, the timeline and the credits.
+Most Ontario plans comprise two separate documents, irrespective of their labels.
+One is the lease, which sets out the rent, the term, and the everyday responsibilities.
+The Residential Tenancies Act usually treats that part like any other residential tenancy.
+The second piece is the option to purchase or purchase agreement, which sets the price, the timeline, and the credits.
 That second agreement is not a standard landlord-tenant document.
 It is a private contract that decides what happens to your money and what you are required to do at the end.

 That split is where much of the risk lies for ordinary buyers.
 On the surface, it can look like you are “just renting with a twist,” but in reality, you are stepping into a structure that is part rental and part future sale, with very real financial consequences if you cannot complete the purchase on the exact terms agreed.